XuchenWang/AustraliaRainingPredictor/README.md

 **Model 3: RainTmr~ State+ TemDiff **
-*whether it rains tomorrow depends on the raining rate in a specific state, each of which has a different trend with temperature difference.*
+*Assumption: Whether it rains tomorrow depends on the today's temperature difference and the state.*

 ![](Model_Figure_3.png)